godarayudhvir/CAI-MD/Services/netdata.md

 ## How to Install 🔧

-Firstly Create a folder named Docker inside home/username Directory Inside that create a folder named navidrome
+Firstly Create a folder named Docker inside home/username Directory Inside that create a folder named netdata

 1. Create a Directory Structure as such